Health Check

 Mum taking care of her sick child who is laying on the couch

 It’s sniffle season across the country, and there tends to be a spike in coughs and colds, especially among children.
-Between daycare drop offs and kids’ birthday parties, it may feel impossible to keep your family cold-free this winter.
+Between childcare drop offs and busy workplaces, it may feel impossible to keep your family cold-free this winter.

 When to seek help for your little one

 Sometimes it’s difficult to know if your child is experiencing a common cough or cold or if there is something more serious going on.
-If your little one has one or more of the following symptoms, you should see your GP:
+If your little one has one or more of the following symptoms, you should see a doctor:

 • Won’t drink fluids